projectfluent/dom-l10n-documentation/src/using-fluent.md

 }
 ```

-Once we're able to fetch a resource, we'll want to be able to turn that resource into a `FluentBundle`.
+Once we are able to fetch a resource, we will want to be able to turn that resource into a `FluentBundle`.

 ```JavaScript
 async function generateBundle(locale, resourceId) {